 Show up on LinkedIn daily.
 There’ll always be something for you to learn.

 Set a growth target for yourself.
-LinkedIn is an investment in your career; the results will always be there long after you achieve your short term goal for joining.
+LinkedIn is an investment in your career; the results will always be there long after you achieve your short-term goal of joining.

 Join LinkedIn groups that are specific to your industry.
 Learn from these groups and also contribute when you’re there.